Call for Submissions

 See more information on the Academic Track Page

 Entrepreneurship Pitch Track Submission

-Final submission deadline is on a first come first served basis via sending to nhsa 'at' post.bgu.ac.il.
+Final Submission Deadline on a first come first served basis via email to nhsa 'at' post.bgu.ac.il.

 Deadline June 12, 2023, June 19, 2023

 Entrepreneurs are invited to submit a presentation of a short pitch which will be presented in front of VC's and industry representatives.
 An entrepreneurship pitch submission must not exceed a 6 page Powerpoint or PDF abstract.
 Authors of the entrepreneurship pitch submissions - please note that the submissions will not be NDA protected.

 See more information on the Entrepreneur (Pitch) Track Page

 Final Submission Deadline Extension is June 19, 2023 via Easychair or email to nhsa 'at' post.bgu.ac.il.